-- 94. Where it is lawful to do so, the Council uses information provided by the Department for Work and Pensions and Her Majesty's Revenues and Customs in order to calculate entitlement to council tax reduction.
-Similarly, the Council shares information with those departments when it is required to do so. - 95.
-The Council may receive, obtain, verify, record and store information relating to applications for council tax reduction, from: - the applicant; - other persons in connection with applications; - other local authorities; - central government departments. - 96.
+- 97. Where it is lawful to do so, the Council uses information provided by the Department for Work and Pensions and Her Majesty's Revenues and Customs in order to calculate entitlement to council tax reduction.
+Similarly, the Council shares information with those departments when it is required to do so. - 98.
+The Council may receive, obtain, verify, record and store information relating to applications for council tax reduction, from: - the applicant; - other persons in connection with applications; - other local authorities; - central government departments. - 99.
 The Council may forward information to anyone in the Council or others authorised to act on behalf of the Council, in processing applications for council tax reduction.
+This is in accordance with the Council's privacy notice and the General Data Protection Regulation (GDPR).
+Information on privacy notices can be found here.